charlesfrye/AppliedStatisticsForNeuroscience/Part 00 - Setup and Review/00 - Setup/Start Here.md

 along with a variety of standard libraries for working with data.

-Once your environment is ready to go, downloaded the folder `Tech Tools Tutorial` to your course folder.
+Once your environment is ready to go, make sure the folder `Tech Tools Tutorial` is in your course folder.

 If you're on OS X or Linux,
 open up a terminal